-A WARNING Ride Within Your Limits.
+AWARNING Ride Within Your Limits.
 Never attempt to ride your motorcycle in a manner that is beyond your skill level.
 It takes time to learn riding skills.
 Learn to ride your motorcycle step by step.
 Start by practicing in safe areas at slow speeds and gradually build your skill level.
 Instruction from an experienced rider(s) is highly recommended.
 Remember that alcohol, drug use, fatigue and ignorance can reduce your ability to make good decisions and ride safely.

+AWARNING Be Alert for Hazards.
+Riding off-road can present many hazards.
 Always "scan" the terrain or road ahead of you continually.
 Watch for un-expected turns, drop-offs, ditches, rocks and other hazards.
 Always maintain a speed slow enough to allow you enough time to see and react to hazards.

-Do Not Drink and Ride.
+AWARNING Do Not Drink and Ride.
 Even one drink can impair your ability to ride a motorcycle safely.
 Each drink afterward will make the impairment worse.
 Do not drink and ride.
-Do not let your friend's drink and ride.
+Do not let your friends drink and ride.
 Remember, in most states throughout the United States, you can be arrested and charged with Driving Under the Influence (DUI) if you are riding a motorcycle while intoxicated.
 This applies to off-road motorcycles as well.